brucemcpherson/bmSuperFetch/dependencies.md

 # Google Apps Script Project: bmSuperFetch
-This repo (bmSuperFetch) was automatically updated on 7/15/2022, 11:40:02 AM by GasGit
+This repo (bmSuperFetch) was automatically updated on 7/27/2022, 1:29:22 PM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")